PHIL'S FARMS & NURSERY

 APPLE – SALE $35 (Reg. $40)

 PINK LADY APPLE (Semi-dwarf tree) Recognized as a “Premium Apple” for its blush pink skin and pure white interior (which resists browning when cut) makes Pink Laddy a favorite for snacking, in lunchboxes and on picnics.
 Pink Lady apples are crisp with a sweet taste.
 Delicious fresh, they are also a preferred choice for cooking and baking.
 They keep well, with a long shelf-life.
 Pink Lady trees have pretty pink/white blossoms in spring and apples are usually ready to pick October to December.
 The semi-dwarf tree grows 12 to 15 feet high and needs a pollinator for a successful harvest.
-(Choose Fuji, Gala, Granny Smith, or fruiting Crabapple - we carry all 4) Malus domestica ‘Cripps Pink’ USDA Zones 6 - 9
+(Choose Fuji, Gala, Granny Smith, or Crabapple) Malus domestica ‘Cripps Pink’ USDA Zones 6 - 9

-Puget Gold Apricot - APOLOGIES, SOLD OUT for 2025 - We plan to have it available early 2026- watch this website for availability.
+Puget Gold and Heritage Tilton Apricot - APOLOGIES, SOLD OUT for 2025 - watch this website for availability/varieties of apricot trees early spring 2026.

-CHERRY single variety cherry trees are sold out for 2025, but WE HAVE AN EXCELLENT SUPPLY OF SELF-POLLINATING COMBO CHERRY TREES WITH MANY POPULAR VARIETIES (See listing above in combo section.)
+CHERRY single variety cherry trees are sold out for 2025, but WE HAVE AN EXCELLENT SUPPLY OF SELF-POLLINATING COMBO CHERRY TREES WITH MANY POPULAR VARIETIES INCLUDING RAINIER, BING, AND LAPINS(See listing above in combo section.)

 $25 & $35 BROWN TURKEY FIG has a subtle and mild sweet flavor, deep purple skin, and a rich pink interior.
 It is enjoyed fresh, dried, in salads, or for jams and preserves.
 A local favorite, its harvest time is late summer through fall.
 The low-maintenance tree grows in about any type of soil.
 It does well in containers if protected over hard winters.
 Self-fertile, it matures 10-20 feet tall (less in a container) depending on location and conditions.
 Ficus carica “Brown Turkey’ USDA Zones 7-10 (both sizes available)